Piyushthourani/Innotm/README.md

 - ➕ Add money to wallet
 - 💸 Send money to other users
 - 📜 Transaction history
-- 👥 User list display
 - 🧭 Sidebar navigation
 - 📱 Fully responsive design using Bootstrap
+- 💬 AI chat feature to do transactions

 ---